Italian Sign Language: History of LIS and LIS education

 In Italian texts of this time, the signing used by the deaf was always referred to as la lingua dei gesti ("the language of gestures").
 That is, the use of the term "language" to describe deaf their means of communication reveals the respectable status sign language was given at this time.
 For example, in 1857, Ciro Marzullo wrote La grammatica pei sordo-muti ("The grammar for the deaf-dumb"), a textbook describing and illustrating various signs which can aid to learn written languages and parts of speech.
 Moreover, in 1885, D. Gaminiano Borasari, an instructor of deaf-mute in Modena, wrote Principi generali dell'istruzione del Sordo-Muto nella lingua italiana ("A Guide to the teaching of Italian language to the deaf-mute").
 The headings of the first chapter are very indicative of his attitude towards the deaf: "1. the deaf-mute, though speechless, use their reason, 2. they have a language, 3. what does it consist of, and 4. the necessity of learning the language of the deaf for instructing them".
 This culminates in writings of that period left by deaf authors and various references to deaf.
 In particular, it seems that deaf were involved themselves in education for the deaf.

 Notable is that only one historical deaf school was founded by a deaf person.
 This is notable particularly for its location, Milan, because this is where the infamous Conference of Milan was held in 1880.
 At the conference 164 education delegates – all hearing bar one – declared the oral method as a superior means of instructing the deaf over the manual method.

 In the period after the Conference of Milan, there is no longer any mention of a "language" of the deaf.
 Rather, the focus shifts to teaching the spoken word and, specifically, the national language.
 By 1920 the program of education was still firmly oral.
 Nevertheless, various Associations of the Deaf were founded and the leaders of these organizations were usually deaf themselves.
-One of the few references to 'singing' in this period concern a reference to the Swedish mimicking language or mimicking method (linguaggio mimico o di metodo mimico), but this does not come close to the sign language referred to by Borasari or Marzullo.
+One of the few references to 'signing' in this period concern a reference to the Swedish mimicking language or mimicking method (linguaggio mimico o di metodo mimico), but this does not come close to the sign language referred to by Borasari or Marzullo.